-Following the successful inquiry into the barriers facing young people from disadvantaged backgrounds accessing the top professions, the APPG will be launching its 2017 inquiry this November.
-This year, the APPG will be looking at the gap in attainment between pupils from disadvantaged backgrounds and those from more affluent backgrounds and why this gap is more pronounced in different parts of the country.
+Following the successful inquiry into the barriers facing young people from disadvantaged backgrounds accessing the top professions, the APPG launched its new inquiry in November 2017.
+This year’s inquiry will be looking at the gap in attainment between pupils from disadvantaged backgrounds and those from more affluent backgrounds and why this gap is more pronounced in different parts of the country.
 You can read more on the inquiry here.

 Following the publication of our report Leading People 2016, the Sutton Trust worked with the All-Party Parliamentary Group on Social Mobility to lead a parliamentary inquiry into access into leading professions.
 The inquiry explored what is being done to increase access for those from disadvantaged backgrounds into the leading professions such as law, finance, medicine, journalism and politics, and what more could be done.